cloudcoderdotorg/progsnap-spec/spec-0.1-dev.md

 A progsnap data set is a collection of files representing data from a single course.
 In this context, "course" implies a single course, possibly with multiple assignments, and possibly with multiple sections and/or instructors.
 Studies involving multiple courses should use separate progsnap data sets for each course.

 All of the files in a data set are relative to a common base directory, which this specification will refer to as *BaseDir*.
 The files may be stored in a filesystem directory, or may be stored in a zip file (such that *BaseDir* is the root directory of the zip file).
 Implementations of tools to read progsnap data sets should support reading from both directories and zip files.
+Note that some files are in subdirectories in *BaseDir*.
+For example, assignment files have filenames of the form <code>/assignment/<i>NNNN</i>.txt</code>, where <i>NNNN</i> is an assignment number, implying the existence of a subdirectory called <code>assignment</code> in *BaseDir*.

 Each file is a text file using the UTF-8 character encoding.